egelja/caelus-cml/BUILD.md

     <details><summary>Windows</summary>

     1. Download and install [MSys2](https://www.msys2.org/).
 Select the default options in the installer.
-After the installer has finished, open MSys2 and run:
+After the installer has finished, open MSys and run:

         ```sh
         $> pacman -Syu